ginstrom/paladin-novel/chapters/03_shore-of-second-chances.md

 "Names.
 Weapons down."

-Gond lowered his staff.
+Gond lowered his boathook.
 "Gond."

 "Pell."
-The rope hit the ground.
+The club hit the ground.

 "Sim."
 The priest spread his hands, empty palms facing outward.
 "We seek warmth and safety.
-No intend no harm."
+We mean no harm."

 The woman's spear didn't waver.
 Her gaze lingered on each face, reading something in their expressions—the hollow look of recent captivity, the way they favored certain limbs, the telltale marks of shackle wear.
 Finally, she stepped aside.
 "One hour.
 No longer."